IHE/ITI.Topologies/topologies.md

 Note that in this case, while the endpoint is specific to G, it is hosted by H as indicated by the managingOrganization link.
 However, since a client does not care that H manages the endpoint, only that it is used to access G and that members of H are authorized to use it.
 A client would not generally use the .managingOrganization link for functional purposes, except to provide information to end users in the event IT assistance is needed from H.
-This is an example of a case where H is acting as a transparent proxy.
+This is an example of a case where H is acting as a proxy.

 #### Multiple Paths to an Organization